victorcana/PANAS/README.md

   - `-z` Process number used during alignment.
 It is used by the ParaAT program.
 Required parameter.
   - `-a` Aligner used.
 Depending on the alignment program you have installed, you can choose one of the following: "clustalw2", "t_coffee", "mafft" or "muscle").
 Default: mafft.
 Optional parameter.
   - `-g` Genetic Code used.
 Default value: 1 (The Standard Code).
 For more information see the documentation of [ParaAT](https://ngdc.cncb.ac.cn/tools/paraat/doc).
 Optional parameter.
   - `-t` Format type of the file(s) containing orthologous group information.
 You can choose one of the following: "OMA" or "other".
-If the data of the orthologous groups correspond to the file "PairwiseOrthologs" choose "OMA".
+If the data of the orthologous groups correspond to the PairwiseOrthologs format of OMA, choose "OMA".
 Required parameter.
   - `-s` You can choose between the parameters: "single-copy" or "multiple-copy".
 Allows you to choose wheter to perform the analysis using only the information from orthologous genes with a 1:1 ratio ("single-copy"), or orthologous groups of multiple copies, such as 1:many, many:1, and many:many ("multiple-copy").
 Useful parameter if your information comes from OMA.
 If your information is not in the OMA "PairwiseOrthologs" format, you can choose either.
 Required parameter.
   - `-h` Help